 1. You Control Your Time.

 The agent will look for a publisher and suddenly you’re on a time clock.
 You took the bait.
 Those suits are going to reel you in and expect stuff from you on a time schedule that you may or may not like.

 2. You’re In The Driver’s Seat.

 You choose the cover and the price.
 And you don’t have to change stuff like that title that you came up with while you were dreaming of that old high school flame.

 3. The Royalties Are Bigger!

 You’ll get money for each book that leaves the distribution center or when Amazon lets you know your eBook is selling, and you get all the profit.
 Traditional publishing companies can take up to 85 percent.

-4. Now’s The Time To Self-Publish
+4. Now’s The Time to Become a Self-Published Author

 The stigma and the stench of self-publishing are in the wind now.
 Thanks to the brave writers who wrote great books and self-published, and thanks to the Internet, all writers can self-publish with the click of a mouse.